-The maximum score for this scale was 64 (16 items times the maximum score of 4 on each item).
-The scores for the children's overall performance varied from 2 to 59: thus they were observed along almost the whole possible range of scores.
-The mean was 24.66, which is between the bottom third and halfway along the range of possible scores; this indicates that the scores are not accumulated at the lower end of the scale, even though the mean is below the half way mark.
-The standard deviation was 12.97; this means that about 65% of the scores observed fell between about 11.5 and 37.5.
-The distribution was not significantly skewed (skewness = 0.29; standard error = 0.19; z = 1.53), even though there are fewer productions at the top than at the bottom end of the scale.
+The maximum score for this scale was 64 (16 items multiplied by the maximum score of '4' on each item).
+The scores for the children's overall performance varied from 2 to 59; thus they were observed along almost the whole possible range of scores.
+The mean was 24.66, which is between the bottom third and half-way along the range of possible scores, and indicating that the scores are not accumulated at the lower end of the scale, even though the mean is below the half-way mark.
+The SD was 12.97, which means that approximately 65% of the scores observed fell between 11.5 and 37.5.
+The distribution was not significantly skewed (skewedness = 0.29; standard error = 0.19; χ = 1.53), even though there were fewer productions at the top than at the bottom end of the scale.
 Thus the overall scale for the assessment of the children's written productions was sensitive and showed neither floor nor ceiling effects.